 Kirsty joined Warwick in September 2012, after eight years at the University of Liverpool.
 Between 2012 and 2015, she was holder of a Philip Leverhulme Prize.

 Kirsty is a specialist in Spanish, Anglo-Spanish and Galician cultural history since 1800.
 Her particular interests include the global nineteenth century; mobilities (travel, tourism, migration, commerce); relational approaches to cultural history, and the use of digital technologies for humanities research.
 She co-ordinates the Hispanic Liverpool Project, which works with families, history groups and arts organizations to recover the forgotten stories of Liverpool's Basque, Galician, Spanish, Filipino and Latin American communities.

-Kirsty is Principal Investigator (PI) of the AHRC-funded project Imperial Entanglements: Transoceanic Basque Networks in British and Spanish Colonialism and their Legacy (July 2016-June 2019).
+Kirsty is Principal Investigator (PI) of the AHRC-funded project Imperial Entanglements: Transoceanic Basque Networks in British and Spanish Colonialism and their Legacy (July 2016-December 2019).